9 Instagrammable places in Nur-Sultan

-In VII century not far from Ishim river Buzuk ancient settlement appeared.
+In the VII century, not far from Ishim river, Buzuk ancient settlement appeared.
 At that time, Kazakhstan's steppes were deserted: there were almost no permanent settlements, only caravans roamed.
 People used to throw Buzuk away and then return.

-In the XIX century on a place of an ancient settlement, the city of Akmolinsk had grown.
+In the XIX century, in a place of an ancient settlement, the city of Akmolinsk had grown.
 Kazakhstan people built a fortress to protect the southern borders from attacks by Jungers.
 The population at that time was 2 thousand people.
-Caravan routes passed through the settlement, trade and business developed.
+Caravan routes passed through the settlement, trade and business development.
 By the beginning of the XX century, the number of inhabitants increased to 19 thousand.

-At the time of the USSR Kazakhstan was proclaimed a virgin land.
+At the time of the USSR, Kazakhstan has proclaimed a virgin land.
 On its grounds, grain was planted, and all union republics provided them.
 In 1961, Akmolinsk was called Tselinograd.
 The population increased to 100 thousand people.